google/pyringe/CONTRIBUTING.md

 ## Contributor License Agreement ##

-Contributions to any Google project must be accompanied by a Contributor License Agreement.
+Contributions to any project owned by Google must be accompanied by a Contributor License Agreement.
 This is not a copyright **assignment**, it simply gives Google permission to use and redistribute your contributions as part of the project.